Weatherboards and Cladding Know How

 Regular maintenance is to include the following 5 steps:

-- wash all the exterior surfaces with low-pressure water to remove dust, dirt and other contaminants; a).
-Extra attention should be given to areas that are not exposed to rain such as sheltered areas below eaves;b).
-Do not direct high pressure water at any part of the cladding system as this may damage the timber surface. take care especially around sensitive junctions such as joinery surrounds and other flashings; where you must avoid forcing water past anti-capillary gaps and flashings in to the wall cavity.
+- Wash all the exterior surfaces with low-pressure water to remove dust, dirt and other contaminants; a).
+Extra attention should be given to areas that are not exposed to rain such as sheltered areas below eaves; b).
+Do not direct high pressure water at any part of the cladding system as this may damage the timber surface.
+Take care especially around sensitive junctions such as joinery surrounds and other flashings; where you must avoid forcing water past anti-capillary gaps and flashings in to the wall cavity.

 - Use a soft bristle nylon brush or broom with water and an appropriate cleaning agent (refer to paint manufacturer for correct cleaning agent specific to their paint system) to remove stubborn or persistent dirt and surface contaminants.
 Rinse thoroughly with water after cleaning operation to remove any excess cleaning chemicals.
-Do not use aggressive cleaning chemicals and always ask advice from ITI Timspec/coatings supplier.
+Do not use aggressive cleaning chemicals and always ask advice from ITI Timspec /coatings supplier.

 - Inspect all the surfaces and junctions for signs of damage, wear-and-tear, or coating breakdown.
 Where coating surface has broken or eroded (oils/stains) remedial action required: a). remove all damaged or loose coating (may involve sanding back to solid timber); b).
 Spot prime any bare timber (if repainting); c).
 Ensure the timber is fully dry; d). re-coat with minimum two coats of the product originally used to initially overcoat the timber.

 - Repairing or replacing any damaged or deteriorated items in order to preserve the weather-tightness of the building. a).
 Small isolated areas of dry rot (highly unlikely) in timber can be cut out and filled then primed and coated; b).
-For larger areas of deterioration: remove and replace either the damaged section or the entire board for nay deteriorated timber boards (includes scribers, cover boards and weatherboards). prime and coat the replacements as required; c).
+For larger areas of deterioration: remove and replace either the damaged section or the entire board for any deteriorated timber boards (includes scribers, cover boards and weatherboards).
+Prime and coat the replacements as required; c).
 Other items (soakers, flashings and cappings) may need to be replaced in their entirely.